misujr/Arduino-ATmega-32u4-Webpage-Refresh/README.md

 # Arduino-ATmega-32u4-Webpage-Refresh

 This code comes with no warranty and it is offered as is without any prommisse.
-AI am not responsible for any issues you will experience using this code or trying to use it.
+I am not responsible for any issues you will experience using this code or trying to use it.

 A small bit of code to help you refresh a web page by simulating the F5 keyboard press.